The average credit score in America is now 710 according to Experian. Back in 2019, the average credit score was 703.

-During my latest mortgage refinance, the loan officer said that he hadn’t worked with a borrower with under an 800 credit score in over two years.
+During a previous mortgage refinance in 2019, my loan officer said that he hadn't worked with a borrower with under an 800 credit score in over two years.
+I was surprised to hear this because I clearly remember banks offering the best refinance rates when you had at least a 760.

 Credit Score Range And Fundamentals